 The best strategy for a company is to make your site as mobile friendly as possible, or create a specific website just for mobile traffic.
 You will probably still see a lower conversion rate than your computer based traffic, but you can bridge the gap quite significantly.

 Here’s a case study from a long term Search Laboratory client (with their permission of course).

 Beads Direct Go Mobile – Shop for Beads on the Go

-Online shopping behavior is changing and more consumers are using their mobile to shop on the go.
+Online shopping behaviour is changing and more consumers are using their mobile to shop on the go.
 As market leaders in the craft sector Beads Direct identified a need to cater for their mobile shoppers and begun development work on their website to do just that.
-Beads Direct see mobile as a key aspect of their digital strategy so their approach to mobile optimization was carefully planned and executed.
-Beads Direct launched their mobile optimized and enhanced website in late December after a complete website rebuild.
+Beads Direct see mobile as a key aspect of their digital strategy so their approach to mobile optimisation was carefully planned and executed.
+Beads Direct launched their mobile optimised and enhanced website in late December after a complete website rebuild.

 The new responsive website changes to fit to the size of your screen for optimal performance on a desktop, tablet or mobile phone.
 On a small mobile phone screen the layout changes so buttons are easy to press with your finger instead of your mouse.
 Some of the features include:

 - Design gallery with the ability to add all products needed for a design to your shopping basket in one click

 - Navigation by category, colour, shape and brand